-5.1.
-Quantitative Information
+5.1.Quantitative Information

-The Fixed Overheads requirement, as at 31st December 2022, was EUR86,757 (compared to EUR83,156 as at 31st December 2021).
+The Fixed Overheads requirement, as at 31st December 2023, was EUR86,757.

 6. Liquidity Requirement

 Liquidity risk corresponds to the risk of the Company not being able to meet its cash or collateral requirements as they arise and at a reasonable cost.
 Liquidity requirement introduced by the IFR and intends to ensure that the Company has some resilience to unexpected liquidity shocks.